Agenda

 Henry Glynn, Cyber Security Solutions Specialist, Bytes

-James Burchell, Sales Engineering Manager, Crowdstrike
+James Burchell, Sales Engineering Manager, CrowdStrike

 Khetan Gajjar, Field CTO, EMEA, Mimecast